 In May, 2020, Health Canada granted a No Objection Letter to Arch to conduct a Phase II trial to investigate Metablok's efficacy to prevent organ damage caused by inflammation in patients with COVID-19.
-The trial is expected to begin in the summer of 2020.
+The trial is expected to begin in September, 2020.